osrg/optcast/README.md

 - Utilization of Rust Portable SIMD:
     - FP32 addition operations are accelerated using SIMD instructions.
 Rust's [Portable SIMD](https://github.com/rust-lang/portable-simd?tab=readme-ov-file) is employed to ensure implementation is not dependent on specific CPUs.

-- FP16 Support:
+- FP16/BF16 Support:
-    - FP16 support is provided using [half-rs](https://github.com/starkat99/half-rs).
-While some CPUs can rapidly add FP16 natively, this is not yet common, so Optcast converts FP16 to FP32 for addition and then back to FP16.
-This conversion is efficiently handled by half-rs, utilizing fast, dedicated instructions when supported by the CPU.
+    - Basic FP16/BF16 support is provided using [half-rs](https://github.com/starkat99/half-rs).
+    - On aarch64 processors that support the target-feature fp16 (for example, Graviton3), optimization is done through SIMD, enabling FP16 AllReduce to be performed with equivalent performance to FP32.

 ## Similar Technologies